Last updated:

 3. Textbooks will provide a good introduction to the key pieces of legislation in a particular area of law.

-If you need to locate legislation which is not available in the Library in either printed or electronic form here are some suggestions for tracking it down in another library or on the internet:
+If you need to locate legislation which is not available in the Library in either printed or electronic form, here are some suggestions for tracking it down in another library or online:

-If you require further assistance please ask the staff at the Issue & Enquiry Desk on the 4th floor or contact the reference desk.
+If you require further assistance, please ask the staff at the Enquiry Desk or email the reference desk at ials@sas.ac.uk

 There are a number of publications to help you find an answer to this question, depending on jurisdiction.

 Is it in Force?
 A guide to the commencement of the statutes of England and Wales and of Scotland passed since 1 January 1960.
-This gives dates of royal assent for statutes, and dates of commencement for different section, and an indication of what is not in force.
+This gives dates of royal assent for statutes, and dates of commencement for different sections.
+It should be used in conjunction with the Statutes Citator.

 Halsbury’s Statutes Citator A guide to the current status of statutes.
 The laws are listed alphabetically by year, with details of any amendments, repeals, etc.

-Please note that for UK legislation, the default on Lexis Library and Westlaw is to show legislation with amendments.
+Please note that for UK legislation, the default on Lexis+ and Westlaw is to show legislation with amendments.

 For other jurisdictions, look for a citator, index or updated table of legislation in either the legislation sequence on the shelves or in the digest sequence, e.g. for Canada look in GC1.E (the legislation sequence) or GC1.H (the digest sequence).